VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Creating a dedicated **SessionSubscriptionReciever** instance for the **SeatsAvailability** aggregate

+In the V2 release, the system did not use sessions for commands because we do not require ordering guarantees for commands.
+However, we now want to use sessions for commands to guarantee a single listener for each **SeatsAvailability** aggregate instance, which will help us to scale out without getting a large number of concurrency exceptions from this high-contention aggregate.

 The following code sample from the Conference.Processor.Azure.cs file shows how the system creates a dedicated **SessionSubscriptionReceiver** instance to receive messages destined for the **SeatsAvailability** aggregate:

 ```Cs